 Prior to finding The Musicolor Method, a lot of what I had seen with the color was connected to rhythm—like with Boomwhacker sticks.
 They’re long tubes, and what you can do is use them for counting and for music.

-That is another reason why I decided to take The Musicolor Method Masterclass.
+That is another reason why I decided to take The Musicolor Method training program.
 I realized that Andrew had actually put color into a piano format and he had evolved it so that we could use both hands.

 I am an analytical person.
 I think reading some of his thoughts, how he wanted to approach and structure the program and the philosophy behind it was beneficial.
 It helped me organize and look at my teaching in a different way.